 - Shoot with the same settings as when reading the white balance data.
-If the settings differ, the optimal white balance may not be set.
-In particular, the following should not be changed. - ISO Speed - Flash
+If the settings differ, the optimal white balance may not be set. - In particular, the following should not be changed. - ISO Speed - Flash

 Setting the flash to on or off is recommended.
-If the flash fires when reading the white balance data with the flash set to [4] (Auto) or [5] (Auto with redeye reduction), make sure that you also use the flash when you shoot.
+If the flash fires when reading the white balance data with the flash set to (Auto), make sure that you also use the flash when you shoot.